Dw-BLITZKRIEG/wommy--diep-io/readme.md

 before u do smothing take a look at: remix license!

-The offical client for the arras-mayhem server.
+The offical client for the wommy-diep server.
 # Features
 - Sound effects!
 - Music!